Scroll down for the application form

 You will research climate-related topics and write reports on our websites including covcan.uk.
 This will involve web-based research and perhaps interviewing staff from local businesses, research centres, the City Council, universities and members of the public to find out what they are already doing about climate change and what plans they have for the future.
 You will then write articles and create short videos for publication on the CovCAN website and elsewhere.

-Linked to the above project and growing out of it we plan to create an eco-committee for young people to promote and coordinate the work of eco-teams within schools.
-We need a team to manage the committee and engage with schools and young people themselves.
+Linked to the above project and growing out of it we plan to create eco-forums starting with one for primary schools.
+The members will lead these forums which will help them share ideas, plan joint projects and obtain publicity for their achievements.
+We need a team to manage the forums and engage with schools and young people themselves.
+For more information see ecoforum.uk

 Low Carbon Cookery Book